anav5704/Portfolio/readme.md

 ![hero](https://github.com/anav5704/Portfolio/blob/main/docs/portfolio.png)

 This is a simple portfolio website I made in the first few months of me getting into web development.
 It turned out quite nice as it has some nice animations here and there.
-It is hosted on Netlify and houses my other projects form the vanilla HTML, CSS, JS days.
+It is hosted on Netlify and houses my other projects from the vanilla HTML, CSS, and JS days.

 ## Technologies Used